jwonc4602/IFRS17_CSM_Simulation/README.md

 # Modeling the Contractual Service Margin (CSM) under IFRS 17

 This project simulates the evolution of the Contractual Service Margin (CSM) under IFRS 17 using synthetic insurance contract data.
-The goal is to demonstrate how changes in key financial assumptions—such as discount rates and profit margin ratios—affect the amortization of the CSM over time.
+The goal is to demonstrate how changes in key financial assumption, such as discount rates and profit margin ratios, affect the amortization of the CSM over time.

 ---